 If this is something that's happened to you, you have heel pain, but you also have post static dyskinesia, a general term which refers to pain after rest.
 Post static dyskinesia can happen any where in the body, but it is most commonly connected with heel pain.

 The injury itself actually occurs when you take that first step out of bed in the morning.
 You have been sleeping all night, and your foot relaxes and goes into the plantarflexed or downward position.
 This position releases the tension on the plantar fascia and over the night, the ligament shortens.
 So when you take that first step, the ligament has to lengthen and it snaps at your heel bone.
-This injury causes the pain and inflammation associated with plantar fasciitis
+This injury causes the pain and inflammation associated with plantar fasciitis.

 To prevent plantar fasciitis and post static dyskinesia from worsening, you should call a podiatrist immediately.
 They will prescribe anti-inflammatory medication and recommend icing to decrease the inflammation and pain.
 You will also be told stretches that will help ease the pain.